-You will see an "uninstall complete" message when Accelerator software is removed.
+An Uninstall complete message appears when Accelerator is removed.

-8. Check the /etc/sysconfig/ecagent.conf directory (for Linux) or /etc/ecagent.conf directory (for Solaris) and remove the file ecagent.conf if you want to delete all Accelerator files.
+Check the /etc/sysconfig/ecagent.conf directory (for Linux) or /etc/ecagent.conf directory (for Solaris) and remove the file ecagent.conf if you want to delete all Accelerator files.

 Uninstalling Accelerator on Windows